 - Plug Electrical Leaks and Conserve Energy With Products From Power Strips to Solar Panels

-- Election budget sends companies sweeteners to drive growth.
+- The election budget sends companies sweeteners to drive growth.

 A final decision on selling the business, including any potential agreement, is subject to Adidas’s supervisory board’s approval.

 TaylorMade was founded in 1979 by Gary Adams, a golf equipment salesman, and Adidas acquired it in 1997.
-Its clubs are carried by professional golfers, including Justin Rose, Jason Day, and Sergio García.
+Professional golfers, including Justin Rose, Jason Day, and Sergio García, carry its clubs.

 As Adidas expanded its golf business, it acquired the Ashworth brand for $72.8 million, including debt, in 2008 and the Adams brand in 2012 for $70 million.